 President Joe Biden said he “strongly, strongly" disagrees with the court's ruling and urged colleges not to let the ruling “be the last word."

 The case stemmed from the latest attempt by the state's Republican-led legislature to draw U.S. House districts favoring GOP candidates, potentially transforming elections for Congress and president.

 The Supreme Court has left in place an appellate ruling barring a North Carolina public charter school from requiring girls to wear skirts to school.

-The Supreme Court on Friday overturned Roe v.
-Wade, eliminating the right to abortion.
+Saturday, June, 24, marks one year since the Supreme Court overturned Roe v.
+Wade, the 1973 decision that provided a constitutional right to abortion.

 Republican-led states that challenged the policy say federal law requires authorities to detain and deport even those who pose little or no risk.

 Marcus DeAngelo Jones was given a 27-year prison sentence for violating a federal law meant to keep guns out of the hands of people with previous criminal convictions.

 The Supreme Court has issued a surprising ruling in favor of Black voters in a congressional redistricting case, rejecting a Republican-led effort to weaken a landmark voting rights law.

 The Supreme Court has ruled against unionized drivers who walked off the job with their trucks full of wet concrete.
 The decision in a case from Washington state united liberal and conservative justices in labor’s latest loss at the high court.